bygri/ossm-core/docs/OSSMApi/User.md

 ### Returns

 - `204` No content.
 Profile changed successfully.
 - `400` Inputs were missing or not valid.
+These are the possible error types:

+    - timezone: LENGTH
+    - nickname: LENGTH, CHARACTERS, DUPLICATE

 ## /user/changePassword [POST]